Blog

 Related reading:

 • RTO Hit 40%?
-Here’s the Exact Playbook That Brought Ours Down to 8%
+The Playbook That Got Us to 8%

 A fashion D2C brand came to us with a 42% RTO rate on COD orders.
 They were shipping 3,000 orders/month, and 1,260 were coming back undelivered.
 At ₹210 per failed delivery (forward + reverse shipping + repackaging + blocked inventory), they were losing ₹2.6 lakh every single month — just on returns to origin.